 Working Group Award

 Shortly after the working group decisions are made, the LTER Network Office will make a public announcement of the selected working groups.
-Communications staff, including Marty Downs and Gabe de la Rosa, will work with synthesis group principal investigators to develop a short, accessible summary of the proposed synthesis that will be posted on the LTER Network web site and disseminated via social media.
+A short, accessible summary of the proposed synthesis will be posted on the LTER Network web site and disseminated via social media.
 We encourage PI’s to share the announcement with their deans, department chairs, and professional networks.

 Planning for Remote Meetings